Combinatorial properties of Nil-Bohr sets: Polynomial maps

 As alluded to before, we wish to study maps from $\cF$ (or $\cFe$) into a nilmanifold $G/\Gamma$, taking a rather specific form $\a \mapsto g^{n_\a}\Gamma$.
 It will be convenient to introduce a more general notion of a polynomial sequence from a general partial semigroup into a filtered group.

-Recall that a partial semigroup $(\cA,*)$ is a set $\cA$ equipped with a binary operation $*$ defined of a subset of $\cA \times \cA$, such that $\a * (\b * \c) = (\a * \b) * \c$, whenever both sides are defined.
+{\mathcal{A}} Recall that a partial semigroup $(\cA,*)$ is a set $\cA$ equipped with a binary operation $*$ defined of a subset of $\cA \times \cA$, such that $\a * (\b * \c) = (\a * \b) * \c$, whenever both sides are defined.
 By the usual abuse of notation, we usually refer to the set $\cA$ alone as a semigroup, keeping the operation $*$ implicit.
-We are mostly interested in the case $(\cA,*) = (\cFe,\cup)$.
+We are mostly interested in the cases $(\cA,*) = (\cFe,\cup)$ and $=(\NN_0,+)$.
+For $\cA = \ZZ$ the following definition appears in Leibman \cite[Sec.
+1.4]{Leibman1998}, and for a fully general version see \cite[Def.\ 1.21]{Zorin-Kranich2013}.

-There are several equivalent ways of defining polynomial maps between groups.
-Here, we follow the discussion of Zorin-Kranich \cite{Zorin-Kranich2012,Zorin-Kranich2013}, which is based upon the foundational work of Leibman \cite{Leibman1998,Leibman2002}.